Pakistan women's national under-19 cricket team

 The Pakistan women's under-19 cricket team represents Pakistan in international under-19 women's cricket.
 The team is administered by the Pakistan Cricket Board (PCB).

 The team played their first official matches at the 2023 Under-19 Women's T20 World Cup, the first ever international women's under-19 cricket competition, where they reached the Super Six stage.

 Zoofishan Ayyaz has been appointed captain, while Komal Khan has been named as the vice-captain.

 History

 The inaugural Women's Under-19 World Cup was originally scheduled for January 2021, but was postponed multiple times due to the COVID-19 pandemic.
 The tournament was eventually held in 2023, in South Africa.
 As a Full Member of the ICC, Pakistan qualified automatically for the tournament.

 Pakistan announced their 15-player squad for the tournament on 7 December 2022.
 Mohsin Kamal was announced as Head Coach of the side.
 The side reached the Super Six stage at the tournament, winning three matches.

 Recent call-ups

 The table below lists all the players who have been selected in recent squads for Pakistan under-19s.
-Currently, this only includes the squad for the 2023 Under-19 Women's T20 World Cup.